L3xin/DMXArduinoSheild/README.md

 # DMXArduinoSheild
-This is the DIY DMX sheild documentatuion
+This is the DIY DMX shield documentation